 Heaps of great movies have come out New Zealand (there’s some movie about a ring that you may have heard about), many of which have had some filming done in Wellington or been produced by production workshops in the city.
 The city and surrounding areas are inexpensive to film in, making it a great hub for movie-making.

 A must for movie buffs is the Weta Cave and Weta Workshop.
 The three trolls from The Hobbit stand by the entrance, so it’s hard to miss.
-The Weta Cave is a shop with movie collectibles all made from the team behind the props, costume and digital animation for movies such as The Lord of the Rings, The Hobbit, Avatar, The Adventures of Tintin, King Kong, The Amazing Spider-Man, District 9, and so much more.
-The Weta Cave has a mini museum and a video explaining what Weta does.
-For NZ$24 you can take the Weta Workshop Tour to see how props are made and hold some alien guns.
+The Weta Cave is a shop with movie collectables all made from the team behind the props, costume and digital animation for movies such as The Lord of the Rings, The Hobbit, Avatar, The Adventures of Tintin, King Kong, The Amazing Spider-Man, District 9, and so much more.
+The Weta Cave has a mini-museum and a video explaining what Weta does.
+For around NZ$26 you can take the Weta Workshop Tour to see how props are made and hold some alien guns.

 Weta Cave is based in Miramar, which is a 30min bus ride from the city centre.
 Ask the bus driver and they will tell you where to jump off – they deal with movie geeks all the time.

-There are a few The Lord of the Rings filming locations too, which you can see on location tours.
-There a half day or full day options.
+There are a few The Lord of the Rings filming locations too, which you can see on Lord of the Rings location tours.
+There are half-day or full-day options.
 Check out the filming locations in 11 Lord of the Rings Filming Locations You Can’t Miss in New Zealand.